gagath/netbpm_gs2hm/README.md

 # Netpbm Grayscale to Heatmap-like Pixmap

-Read an ASCII PPM Grayscale image (`*.pgm`) on stdin and returns an hot-to-cold ASCII PPM RGB image (`*.ppm`) on stdout.
+Read an ASCII PGM Grayscale image (`*.pgm`) on stdin and returns an hot-to-cold ASCII PPM RGB image (`*.ppm`) on stdout.

 ## Description

 This program may be used to convert grayscale images to heatmap-like ones.
-The PPM format is used here for it simplicity (ASCII support only).

-Though PPM is not a common file format, you may use it as an intermediate result for easy processing on it and then convert it to an efficient format such as PNG.
+The [Netbpm format](https://en.wikipedia.org/wiki/Netpbm_format) is used here for it simplicity (ASCII support only).
+Although PGM/PPM are not common file formats, you may use it as an intermediate result for easy processing on it and then convert it to an efficient format such as PNG.

 You can convert images to ASCII PGM using ImageMagick:

-    :::console
     $ convert input.png -compress none output.png

 ## Building

-This program is bare C, you will only need a C compiler and run the Makefile:
+This program is written in bare C, you will only need a C compiler and run the

-    :::console
+Makefile:

     $ make

-No dependencies apart from the C standard library are required.
+No dependencies (apart from the C standard library) are required.

+File extensions memento for PPM files:

+ - `*.pbm` : portable bitmap (black & white)
+ - `*.pgm` : portable greymap (greyscale)
+ - `*.ppm` : portable pixmap (RGB)

 ## Usage

 Example usage:

-    :::console
     $ ./netpbm_gs2hm < input.pgm > result.ppm

 You can then visualize the resulting image using a Netpbm-compatible image